obsidianmd/obsidian-developer-docs/en/Plugins/User interface/Settings.md

 A `SettingDefinitionPage` is a navigable entry on the parent tab; clicking it slides in a sub-page with a back button.
 Use sub-pages sparingly: only when the parent tab is too long to scan, or the section has a self-contained scope (a dictionary, a font picker, an ignore list).
 If a section is just two or three settings, leave them on the parent tab.

 Pages can nest.
 Page names must be unique among their siblings at the same depth, otherwise path-based navigation breaks.
-The framework logs a console error when duplicates are detected.
+Obsidian logs a console error when duplicates are detected.

 ### Declarative pages

 The page content is a list of definitions.
-The framework renders the page automatically.
+Obsidian renders the page automatically.

 ```ts
 {